 These capture the fresh and tangy lemon essence surprisingly well, but no, they don't taste exactly like classic recipes that contain eggs, butter, flour, and 2 cups of sugar.
 But if you're looking for a healthier vegan treat that's light, lemon-y, creamy, and refreshing, I think you'll be very happy with these!

 Stored in the refrigerator, lemon bars will keep for up to 5 days.
 After a couple of days the pepita-oat crust gets softer, so keep that in mind.
 If you're making these for a party it's best to make them earlier the the same day or the night before.

 Sure thing!
-As I mentioned above, the crust is far from traditional, and the lack of oil makes it a bit fragile.
+As I mentioned above, the crust is far from traditional, and the lack of oil or butter makes it softer than a shortbread crust.
 If you have a vegan crust you love, or a crisp nut crust, feel free to switch thing up.

 Yes, very easily!
 If you don't mind using some oil, add 2 to 3 tablespoons of melted coconut oil to the food processor just before adding the maple syrup.
 This will bring more sturdiness and crunch to the crust.

-I hope you enjoy these lightened up Vegan Gluten-Free lemon bars.
-If you try the recipe be sure to leave a comment and star rating below to let us know!
+I hope you enjoy these lightened up Gluten-Free Vegan Lemon Bars.
+If you try the recipe please leave a comment and star rating below to let us know!